meltingcore/bg/food-court/quick-reference.md

 ### Customer Cards

-Customer cards represent diners that players try to attract and serve.
-They are drawn from a shared central queue and added to individual player queues when requirements are met.
+Customer must be attracted so that players can serve them and score points.
+They are drawn from a shared central queue and added to individual player queues when their requirements are met.
 Each customer increases the player’s serving capacity and grant various effects.

 - Players may attract 1 customer per turn (unless using a Discount event card).
 - Players may have a maximum of 3 customers in their personal queue.
 - Customer effects that are not ongoing only activate if at least one recipe is served to them.
-- Customer effects that are ongoing apply immediately when the card is put in play and are active while the customer remains in the queue.
+- Customer effects that are ongoing apply immediately when the card is put in play and are active immediately and while the customer remains in the queue.
-- Effects do not stack if duplicated.
+- Customer effects do not stack if duplicated.

 ### Ability Card

-Each deck includes an ability card that outlines the deck’s unique ability, its win condition and how to track it.
+Each deck includes an ability card that outlines the deck’s unique ability, its end condition and how to track it.

 ## Winning the Game

-The game ends after the round in which a player reaches **40 VP** or completes their **win condition** ends.
+The game ends after the round in which a player completes their **end condition**.
 All players must finish their turns so a round could end.

-**Final Scoring:**

-- Each win condition card is worth 5 VP.
-- If all four are achieved, the total is 30 VP instead of 20.
+The winner is determined by the player with the most Victory Points (VP) at the end of the game.
+Each end condition card in tracking counts as 2VP towards the final score of player.

 **Tiebreaker:** The player who most recently cooked a real-life meal wins.